 “When my cue comes, call me, and I will answer.”
 Bottom, A Midsummer Night’s Dream

-Part of London Sinfonietta OPEN, a series dedicated to involving the public as creators and performers, this is a concert experience like none other.
+Part of Connect, a series dedicated to involving the public as creators and performers, this is a concert experience like none other.

 Helena Rasker soloist